 Winter Solstice

-Winter Solstice is Wednesday, December 21st, and we are planning a special evening at Westwood starting at 7:00pm!
+Winter Solstice is Saturday, December 21st, and we are planning a special evening at Westwood starting at 7:00pm!

 Event volunteers, including singers & musicians, do NOT need a ticket.
 We have already counted you in the numbers.